 After invading Goths destroyed the aqueduct in 537 AD, the baths were soon reduced to ruins.
 Later the remains of the complex had to make way for the expanding city, but parts have been preserved as they were incorporated into new buildings such as the pantheonesque San Bernardo alle Terme church and the Aula Ottagona, an octagonal hall.
 Another church, the Santa Maria degli Angeli, also reused a section of the ancient bath complex.

 The church of Santa Maria degli Angeli is situated on the northeast edge of Piazza della Repubblica (a traffic circle formerly known as Piazza delle Terme).
 The church was the last structure built by Michelangelo; the renowned artist was 86 years old when construction started in 1561.

-The design of the beautiful adjoining cloister is also attributed to Michelangelo, even though it was only completed in 1565, one year after his death.
+The design of the beautiful adjoining cloisters of the Carthusian monastery is also attributed to Michelangelo, even though it was only completed in 1565, one year after his death.

 Museo delle Terme di Diocleziano

-The cloister is now home to the Museo delle Terme di Diocleziano, a department of the Museo Nazionale Romano (National Roman Museum), one of the world’s most important museums of antiquity.
+The monastery is now home to the Museo delle Terme di Diocleziano, a department of the Museo Nazionale Romano (National Roman Museum), one of the world’s most important museums of antiquity.

 Another collection housed here is the Protohistoric collection of the National Roman Museum, which contains objects found in the area around Rome that date back to the eleventh to sixth centuries BC.